 Either Vantage model supports Bluetooth SMART sensors and the following are ALL equally supported by BOTH Vantage models: dual-sided bike power meter (eg ASSIOMA); dual-sided running power meter (ie RunScribe); heart rate monitors; cadence sensors; speed+distance+incline sensor; and footpods.

-- Polar will now NEVER support ANT+.
-Let’s move on.
+- The sensible money would be that Polar will now NEVER support ANT+.
+Let’s move on but stay hopeful.
 Most of you will have dual-band sensors in any case.
 I do.

 - By default, GNSS (GPS+GLONASS) is the source of pace and distance.
 An active and paired footpod makes no difference unless GPS is turned off in the sports profile.
 THIS IS NOT HOW IT SHOULD WORK IMO.